LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### secureFormCustomFontName
- Secure form custom font name to be used while user filling the secure form.
+ Secure form custom font name to be used while user is filling out the secure form.
 If not set, the default font will be used.

  - **Type:** String
  - **Default value:** Helvetica